 Light the fire and keep it going until the stones are red hot, then move the unburnt wood and coal and spread the stones out to make a platform for the food.

-Traditionally, the food will consist of cassava (tapioca), kumala (sweet potato), yam and taro - all of which should be peeled.
-Wrap a shoulder of leg of pork or ham in foil (and/or chicken, fish or lamb) and place in the oven.
-Put the big stuff at the bottom and the things that need less cooking at the top.
+Traditionally, Lovo food will consist of cassava (tapioca), kumala (sweet potato), yam and taro - all of which should be peeled.
+Wrap a shoulder or leg of pork or ham in foil (and/or chicken, fish or lamb) and place in the oven.
+Put the larger items at the bottom and the things that need less cooking at the top.

 Cover the feast with banana leaves or coconut stalks and damp sacks provide the final insulation.
 Cover the lot with soil and pour yourself a drink.